OfficeDev/Microsoft-Teams-Samples/samples/meetings-content-bubble/csharp/README.md

    - Go to your project directory, the ./Manifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/meetings-content-bubble/csharp/ContentBubble/AdapterWithErrorHandler.cs#L26) and put your debugger for local debug.

 ## Interacting with the app in Teams Meeting

 Message the Bot by @ mentioning to interact with the content bubble.